 R v OS (Snaresbrook Crown Court) – Represented a Solicitor accused of making 192 fraudulent Immigration Applications.
 This was reduced to only 16 counts.

-R v CM and another (Blackfriars Crown Court) – Operation Newmills; Currently representing the main defendant in relation to Murder and Conspiracy to Rob.
-Various issues in the case arise in relation to the cause of death.
-This case involves various experts instructed by the defence including a pathologist, toxicologist, voice expert, scene of crime expert and cell site expert.
+R v CM and another (Blackfriars Crown Court) – Operation Newmills; Represented the main defendant in relation to Murder and Conspiracy to Rob.
+Various issues in the case arose in relation to the cause of death.
+This case involved the instruction of various experts by the defence including a pathologist, toxicologist, voice expert, scene of crime expert, telephone expert and cell site expert.

-HSE v JR and another – Currently representing a large-scale property development company and their director in relation to alleged breaches of health and safety law which lead to the death of a worker on their site.
+HSE v JR and another (Birmingham Crown Court) – Represented a large-scale property development company and their director in relation to alleged breaches of health and safety law which led to the death of a worker on their site.

-R v LU (Snaresbrook Crown Court) – Representing a defendant accused of attempted murder after it was alleged that he used items to assault his partner.
+R v LU (Snaresbrook Crown Court) – Represented a defendant accused of attempted murder after it was alleged that he used items to assault his partner.